-"The key is to focus on filling your plate with as many whole plant foods as possible," says Magers.
-"They'll make you feel really good while you drop off the flab and get those abs you've always wanted."
+"The key is to focus on filling your plate with as many whole plant foods as possible," Magers told TODAY Food.
+"They'll make you feel really good while you drop off the flab and get those flat abs you've always wanted."

 1. Leafy greens

-"They're my absolute favorite because they're nutrient-dense and calorie-light," says Magers.
-"Making huge salads is a great way to get lots of nutrients and helps you eating slowly so know when you're full."
+"They're my absolute favorite because they're nutrient-dense and calorie-light," said Magers.
+"Making huge salads is a great way to get lots of nutrients and helps you with eating slowly so you know when you're full."
 Don't love raw leafy greens?
 Try them cooked.
-"It's good to eat a variety that's raw and cooked," says Magers.
+"It's good to eat a variety that's raw and cooked," said Magers.
 Sautée spinach and add lemon to help with nutrient absorption.
-Massage kale, add a touch of extra virgin olive oil and bake until crispy for a snack.
+Massage kale, add a touch of extra-virgin olive oil and bake until crispy for a snack.
 Don't forget that heartier vegetables like bok choy and beet greens also fall in the leafy greens bucket.
-"Beet greens are one of my favorites and are delicious sautéed, but most people don't think about them because they just focus on the beets," says Magers.
+"Beet greens are one of my favorites and are delicious sautéed, but most people don't think about them because they just focus on the beets," said Magers.

 3. Fresh fruit

-It doesn't matter what fruit you choose—the key here is to have a variety.
-"Every fruit has different nutrients and you should eat a new one every day," says Magers.
+Fresh fruit is a great option for people who are trying to get flat abs.
+It doesn't matter which fruit — the key here is to have a variety.
+"Every fruit has different nutrients and you should eat a new one every day," said Magers.
 "Berries may be the most nutritious and grapefruit may have the fewest calories, but that doesn't mean that you should limit yourself to them.
-Ideally, you should eat fruit by itself in the first half of your day because it is digested quickly and will give you quick release energy and won't bog you down, especially before a workout.
+Ideally, you should eat fruit by itself in the first half of your day because it is digested quickly, will give you a quick release of energy and won't bog you down — especially before a workout.
 Eating it alone is best because combining it with protein or dairy makes it harder for your body to break it down."
-If you absolutely can't eat fresh fruit by itself, try it with a dairy-free coconut yogurt.
+For people who absolutely can't eat fresh fruit by itself, Magers suggested trying it with a dairy-free coconut yogurt.